27 Jun 2022

 The sooner you consider getting life insurance the better, because as you age it may become harder to get approved for cover.
 Applying for, and taking out cover while you’re still healthy generally works out easier, since your premiums and insurability depend on whether or not you have any pre-existing medical conditions and if you’re of an eligible entry age.

-If you’re considering term life insurance, then it’s also worth looking at how long the cover period is.
-Term policies can last 10 or 20 years, or until you reach a certain age, so make sure your policy covers the portion of your life where you will need it most.
+If you’re considering life insurance, then it’s also worth looking at how long the cover period is.
+Some life insurance policies can last 10 or 20 years, or until you reach a certain age, so make sure your policy covers the portion of your life where you will need it most.

 When you first set up your policy, you’ll need to nominate your beneficiaries, which are the people who are authorised to make a claim and receive your cover amount if you pass away while the policy is active.
 While every insurer has their own claims process, here is a quick run-down of what it’s like to make a claim with Australian Seniors: